MrArchfiend/core_java/README.md

 - Integrated all concepts into comprehensive projects combining packages, exceptions, and wrappers

 ---
+## 🎯 Future Roadmap & Next Steps

+This lab work has helped build a strong foundation in core Java and object-oriented programming.
+Going forward, I plan to expand my knowledge and move towards real-world application development.
+The next areas I will focus on include:

+- Spring & Spring Boot for building scalable enterprise applications
+- JDBC and Hibernate for efficient database integration
+- REST API development for creating backend services
+- Maven/Gradle for project automation and dependency management
+- JUnit for writing unit tests and ensuring code reliability
+- Data Structures and Algorithms to improve logic and performance

+The goal is to progress from understanding syntax to being able to design, develop, and deploy complete production-ready systems.

+---
 ## 🚀 Learning Outcomes

 Through this training program, I've transformed from a beginner to a confident Java developer capable of: